 One of the most basic cosmetic dentistry procedures, teeth whitening or teeth bleaching can be performed at your dentist's office.
 Whitening should occur after plaque, tartar and other debris are cleaned from the surface of each tooth, restoring their natural appearance.
 Teeth can also be bleached to achieve an even lighter shade than this original color, according to the American Dental Association (ADA) Mouth Healthy site.

 Over the years, teeth become stained and worn from food, drinks, medication and personal habits such as smoking.
 Whitening coats the teeth and this procedure can be done in the dental office or at home.
-Additionally, patients can use toothpastes such as Colgate® Optic White® Platinum to achieve the same effect in a one to two week period.
-This product is available in four different formulas, and works to whiten teeth more than three shades over a period of two weeks and for optimal results within four weeks.
+Additionally, patients can use toothpastes to achieve the same effect in a one to two week period.

 Dental implants are used to replace teeth after tooth loss.
 The dentist inserts a small titanium screw into the jaw at the site of the missing tooth, which serves as the support for a crown.
 These implants are almost indistinguishable from the surrounding natural teeth, and once the bone and supporting tissue fuse to the implant, they are permanently secured into place.
 Patients need to practice diligent oral hygiene during the implant placement period to clean plaque and food debris from the area.

 If you're considering cosmetic dentistry procedures, it's vital to find a cosmetic dentist who specifically offers the option you're interested in.
-Talk with family and friends to find out if they can refer to you a dental professional, or check with the AACD for listings of dentists in your area.
+Talk with family and friends to find out if they can refer to you a dental professional, or check with the GCR (Global Clinic Rating) for listings of dentists in your area.